Brian-FullStack/CI_MS1_ICE/README.md

 ### Content
 - The copy for this website was written by myself.
 - All of the photos used in this site were obtained from Unsplash.com
+- The sample waiver form was obtained from [amazonaws.com](https://s3.amazonaws.com/craft-prod-assets/documents/2018-Sample-Waiver-and-Release.pdf)

 ### Code
 - [W3C Schools](https://www.w3schools.com/css/css3_gradients.asp) is where I learned to place a gradient on the hr under the headers.